Laggyluck/PoE-item-searcher/README.md

 App uses Volley to communicate with api.

 Some examples of items u may search:
-Fluid Motion
+Fluid Motion,
-Doom Collar
+Doom Collar,
-Conqueror's Efficiency
+Conqueror's Efficiency,
-Inertia
+Inertia,
-Behemoth Spike
+Behemoth Spike,
 Roth's Reach